 Me?
 I’d rather eat glass (she said, re-tying her bonnet tightly under her chin).

 There are three other methods which might be of interest.
 The first is using a quilter’s basting gun.
 I am afraid of guns.
 It would make me very nervous to use one on satin.
 The hole that the sharp end makes as it shoots the plastic gizmo (shaped like a T on each end) through your quilt might never disappear with satin or, worse yet, might break a thread.

-The third is fusible batting by Mountain Mist which works quite well on small projects such as yours.
-I would contact them to see if satin could withstand the iron temperature needed to fuse the batting.
+The third is fusible batting, which works quite well on small projects such as yours.
+I would contact the manufacturer though to see if satin could withstand the iron temperature needed to fuse the batting.

 One day we’ll get into why one should baste in a grid pattern and not from the inside towards the edges, but in the meantime there are a few more things we need to talk about.

 If you are using a fluffy batting you will have more difficulty getting everything to lay flat.
 Batts with a lower loft are an easier quilt when using your machine.